microsoft/steps/README.md

 --------------------------------------------------------------------------------
 * Version 1.1:
  * Step counter on live tile gets updated using triggers for background tasks.
- * Besides today upto 7 days of step history made available.
+ * Besides today up to 7 days of step history made available.
  * Update to use Lumia SensorCore SDK 1.0
 * Version 1.0: The first release.